 Common Unemployment Benefits Disputes

 The most common dispute in unemployment appeals is whether the employer terminated the claimant for “misconduct,” as defined by the Unemployment Insurance Act.
-The original definition of misconduct is the deliberate and willful violation of a reasonable rule or policy of the employer, provided such violation harmed the employer or other employees, or it has been repeated by the individual despite a warning or other explicit instruction from the employer.
+Misconduct is defined as the deliberate and willful violation of a reasonable rule or policy of the employer, provided such violation harmed the employer or other employees, or it has been repeated by the individual despite a warning or other explicit instruction from the employer.
 820 ILCS 405/602(A).
-However, effective this year, there are 8 additional grounds for misconduct, which consist of:
+There are eight additional specific types of misconduct:

 - Falsification of an employment application, or any other documentation provided to the employer, to obtain employment through subterfuge;

 - Failure to maintain licenses, registrations, and certifications reasonably required by the employer, or those that the individual is required to possess by law, to perform his or her regular job duties, unless the failure is not within the control of the individual;

 - Knowing, repeated violation of the attendance policies of the employer that are in compliance with State and federal law following a written warning for an attendance violation…;

 - Damaging the employer’s property through conduct that is grossly negligent;